Q5: Fake or Real News

 Fake or Real?
 Digital Breakout Challenge Activity

 Note: If you do not know what a 21t4s Digital Breakout Activity is, open the content box on the right above the Printer icon, read and watch the video for hints.

 Check with your teacher about working with a partner or with others as a team.

 Solve this Digital Breakout Challenge Activity by locating the five keys.
 Remember to look the page over first, then launch your timer and jot down the time you took to solve this.

 Once you unlock it, you might want to take a screenshot of the Award for your portfolio, or check with your teacher.

 Please be sure to tell us what you think of this Breakout Activity so that we can meet your needs.
-Use this link for a very short survey.
+Teachers and Students use this link for a very short survey about this breakout.